Smallville Roleplaying Game

-The Smallville Roleplaying Game is a superhero-themed role-playing game published in 2010 by Margaret Weis Productions, set in the universe of the television series Smallville.
+The Smallville Roleplaying Game is a superhero-themed role-playing game published in 2010 by Margaret Weis Productions, set in the universe of the television series Smallville (which is based on the DC comic book character Superman).

+Game and setting

 Players may take the roles of Clark Kent, Lois Lane, other characters from Smallville, or their own original characters.
 The game mechanics focus on inter-personal conflict and narrative, rather than raw power.

-Setting
+Character generation in the Smallville RPG is a collaborative process, with characters going through their lives together step by step and deciding how their histories are woven together.

 There are two main ways to run the Smallville Roleplaying Game.
 Players might use the official Smallville setting, or the life-path system that encourages players to create an original setting involving a coming-of-age drama with superpowers.
 The rulebook allows players to create Smallville itself using the game's character creation rules, demonstrated using the season 9 protagonists Clark Kent, Lois Lane, Chloe Sullivan, Tess Mercer, and General Zod.

-Life Paths

-Character generation in the Smallville RPG is a collaborative process, with characters going through their lives together step by step and deciding how their histories are woven together.
-The process starts with their Origin (Rich, Ordinary, Gifted, Strange, and Alien or Metahuman), where each character establishes their core values and how strongly they hold them, how they relate to others, and any resources or powers they may have.
-This is all written down and drawn by everyone on a large piece of paper.
-Everyone then moves forward to their youth and develops their values (Duty, Glory, Justice, Love, Power and Truth), their relationships, and their powers and resources accordingly.
-This process involves creating the most NPCs and locations in the setting which are most important to the characters, and indicating how strongly the various PCs value them.

-Each value and each relationship (with another player character or non-player character) is given a replacement statement whenever the value is changed, as well as a value.
-Two characters with equal values on Power are very different if one has the statement "Power is a means to my ends" and the other has "I need Power to keep myself safe".
-The gamemaster (known as Watchtower) is encouraged to create sessions through a process of "Wedging" — creating adversaries that will put characters at odds with each other through their values or relationships.